eemitch/Simple-File-List/readme.txt

 Upload and manage your files from the Admin List.
 Optionally, allow front-side users to upload too.
 Both the Front-side List and Uploader can be shown to users based on their role; Everyone, Only Logged-in User, Only Admins or Nobody.
 Restrict the files allowed to specific types, limit their size and quantity per upload job.

 The file list table has options to show; file size, modification date and thumbnail columns.
-Thumbnail images are generated automatically for images and videos*.
+Thumbnail images are generated automatically for images and videos.
 Sort files by name, date, size or random.
 You can also collect the uploader's name, email and description of the file(s).
 This can then be shown in the file list.

 Files can also be assigned descriptions, which can be added from the Admin list or user uploads.
 Descriptions can be shown or hidden.
 Use the Send option to send emails with links to selected files.